s9e/TextFormatter/docs/Getting_started/How_it_works.md

                              $renderer
 ```

 The parser object transforms plain text into XML, the renderer object transforms XML into HTML.
-The XML can be transformed back to the original text using the `s9e\TextFormatter\Unparser::unparse()` static method.
+The XML can be reverted back to the original text using the `s9e\TextFormatter\Unparser::unparse()` static method.
+This is done without losing or modifying any content. *(apart from a few [control characters](https://en.wikipedia.org/wiki/Control_character) such as NUL bytes)*

 ```
         $parser->parse()